MostlyEmre/MostlyEmre/README.md

   - I plan to go full-time digital nomad.
 It is a challenging process so I'm working on it.
 (Also planning to work on a planner tool for it.)

 🌱 **Currently learning ...**
-  - `React`: I guess it is a must to learn this.
+  - `⚛ React`: I guess it is a must to learn this.

 📚 **want to learn ...**
   - `Python`: I need to learn it for my pleasure.
 I want to work on machine learning and data more, so it makes sense for me to learn it.